Preemptive and Non-Preemptive Scheduling

 1. Preemptive Scheduling:

-Preemptive scheduling is used when a process switches from running state to ready state or from waiting state to ready state.
-The resources (mainly CPU cycles) are allocated to the process for the limited amount of time and then is taken away, and the process is again placed back in the ready queue if that process still has CPU burst time remaining.
-That process stays in ready queue till it gets next chance to execute.
+Preemptive scheduling is used when a process switches from running state to ready state or from the waiting state to ready state.
+The resources (mainly CPU cycles) are allocated to the process for a limited amount of time and then taken away, and the process is again placed back in the ready queue if that process still has CPU burst time remaining.
+That process stays in the ready queue till it gets its next chance to execute.

 2. Non-Preemptive Scheduling:

-Non-preemptive Scheduling is used when a process terminates, or a process switches from running to waiting state.
-In this scheduling, once the resources (CPU cycles) is allocated to a process, the process holds the CPU till it gets terminated or it reaches a waiting state.
-In case of non-preemptive scheduling does not interrupt a process running CPU in middle of the execution.
-Instead, it waits till the process complete its CPU burst time and then it can allocate the CPU to another process.
+Non-preemptive Scheduling is used when a process terminates, or a process switches from running to the waiting state.
+In this scheduling, once the resources (CPU cycles) are allocated to a process, the process holds the CPU till it gets terminated or reaches a waiting state.
+In the case of non-preemptive scheduling does not interrupt a process running CPU in the middle of the execution.
+Instead, it waits till the process completes its CPU burst time, and then it can allocate the CPU to another process.

 Key Differences Between Preemptive and Non-Preemptive Scheduling:

-- In preemptive scheduling the CPU is allocated to the processes for the limited time whereas in Non-preemptive scheduling, the CPU is allocated to the process till it terminates or switches to waiting state.
+- In preemptive scheduling, the CPU is allocated to the processes for a limited time whereas, in Non-preemptive scheduling, the CPU is allocated to the process till it terminates or switches to the waiting state.

-- In Preemptive Scheduling, there is the overhead of switching the process from ready state to running state, vise-verse, and maintaining the ready queue.
-Whereas in case of non-preemptive scheduling has no overhead of switching the process from running state to ready state.
+- In Preemptive Scheduling, there is the overhead of switching the process from the ready state to running state, vise-verse and maintaining the ready queue.
+Whereas in the case of non-preemptive scheduling has no overhead of switching the process from running state to ready state.

-- In preemptive scheduling, if a high priority process frequently arrives in the ready queue then the process with low priority has to wait for a long, and it may have to starve.
-On the other hands, in the non-preemptive scheduling, if CPU is allocated to the process having larger burst time then the processes with small burst time may have to starve.
+- In preemptive scheduling, if a high-priority process frequently arrives in the ready queue then the process with low priority has to wait for a long, and it may have to starve. , in the non-preemptive scheduling, if CPU is allocated to the process having a larger burst time then the processes with small burst time may have to starve.

-- Preemptive scheduling attain flexible by allowing the critical processes to access CPU as they arrive into the ready queue, no matter what process is executing currently.
+- Preemptive scheduling attains flexibility by allowing the critical processes to access the CPU as they arrive into the ready queue, no matter what process is executing currently.
 Non-preemptive scheduling is called rigid as even if a critical process enters the ready queue the process running CPU is not disturbed.

-- The Preemptive Scheduling has to maintain the integrity of shared data that’s why it is cost associative as it which is not the case with Non-preemptive Scheduling.
+- Preemptive Scheduling has to maintain the integrity of shared data that’s why it is cost associative which is not the case with Non-preemptive Scheduling.